 Aloe Vera is a succulent plant species of the genus Aloe.
 It grows wild in tropical climates around the world and is cultivated for agricultural and medicinal uses.
 Aloe is also used for decorative purposes and grows successfully indoors as a potted plant.

 It is found in many consumer products including juice, skin lotion, or ointments for minor burns and sunburns.
 (1)

-Aloe vera is used in traditional medicine as a multipurpose skin treatment.
-In Ayurvedic medicine it is called kathalai.
-Early records of Aloe vera use appear in the Ebers Papyrus from the 16th century BC and in Dioscorides' De Materia Medica and Pliny the Elder's Natural History – both written in the mid-first century.
-It is also written of in the Juliana Anicia Codex of 512 AD.
+Aloe Vera is used in traditional medicine as a multipurpose skin treatment.
+In Ayurvedic medicine, it is called kathalai.
+Early records of Aloe Vera use appear in the Ebers Papyrus from the 16th century BC and in Dioscorides’ De Materia Medica and Pliny the Elder’s Natural History – both written in the mid-first century.
+It is also written about in the Juliana Anicia Codex of 512 AD.
 (1)

 The plant is used widely in the traditional herbal medicine of many countries.
 (1)

 Aloe Vera contains 75 potentially active constituents: vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids, and amino acids (6) and the plant has revealed the presence of more than 200 different biologically active substances.
 (8)

 Aloe contains as its major and active principles hydroxyanthrone derivatives, mainly of the aloe-emodin-anthrone 10-C-glucoside type.
 The major constituent is known as barbaloin (aloin) (15–40%).
 It also contains hydroxyaloin (about 3%).
 (2)